After Facial Reconstructive Surgery

 Hopefully, we have had a chance to address many of your concerns and questions during the consultations and also the work-up appointment.
 But, just in case we didn’t or if you need a reminder, here is some information about what to expect in the days and weeks following surgery.

 Please remember that we are partners in caring for your health.
 Your doctor and nurses have done their best to minimize your discomfort and start you off promptly on the road to wellness.
-The next phase recovery is in your hands.
-There is much you can do to assure that your recovery time is short and as complication free as possible.
+The next phase of recovery is in your hands.
+There is much you can do to assure that your recovery time is short and as complication-free as possible.
 Please take a few moments to look over these suggestions for the days and weeks ahead.

 Can I drive? | When can I exercise? | What if I notice bleeding after leaving the hospital or surgery center? | What if the oozing is heavy? | When can I have something to eat and what? | Will my recovery be painful? | Will my face become swollen? | Is it normal to run a temperature after surgery? | Why do I need an antibiotic? | Will I have sutures (stitches)? | Can I brush my teeth? | Can I smoke? | Why do I feel depressed? | Why is my face numb? | Why is my temporomandibular joint (TMJ) sore? | Will I look different? | When do I remove the bandage? | When do I see my doctor for post-operative follow-up? | How can I reach my doctor if I need to?

-For the first 24 hours following anesthesia or if you are taking narcotic pain medication or any other medications that can alter your coordination, you should not drive or operate any other type of mechanical devices.
+For the first 24 hours following anesthesia or if you are taking narcotic pain medication or any other medications that can alter your coordination, you should not drive or operate any other type of mechanical device.
 If you feel well enough and your stamina has returned, driving and doing minor tasks should not pose a problem.

 Exercising is similar to driving.
 If you feel well enough and you are not taking narcotic pain medication, light exercises for the first two to three weeks following surgery should not pose a problem.
 Following that time, you may resume a normal exercise regimen.
 However, you are not allowed to be involved in any activity which could result in something striking your face for approximately twelve weeks following surgery.
 This includes baseball, basketball, football, diving in a swimming pool, etc.

 Some oozing from the nose and mouth is normal after this type of surgery.
-In fact, oozing can occur for up to ten days following the surgery especially from the nose.
+In fact, oozing can occur for up to ten days following the surgery, especially from the nose.
 This may be controlled by just blotting the ooze.
 Please do not blow your nose for at least three weeks following surgery.
 If the nasal dripping or oozing is persistent, a gauze sponge can be rolled up, placed underneath the nose, and taped in that position to catch the persistent ooze.

 Sometimes, the ooze can seem quite heavy.
 You can place the gauze pad under your nose as described above.
-You can rinse your mouth out with warm salt water, elevate your head, place pressure on any area that seems to be oozing persistently and hold pressure for at least sixty minutes.
+You can rinse your mouth out with warm salt water, elevate your head, place pressure on any area that seems to be oozing persistently, and hold pressure for at least sixty minutes.
 In most cases, pressure will stop persistent oozing.
 If active bleeding continues despite these measures, please call the office and let us know.

 Your diet after the surgery will be somewhat modified.
 However, the kinds and types of food you can eat do not need to be modified.
 We request that you remain on a non-chew diet for approximately three to four weeks following surgery until the doctor allows you to progress to a soft diet.
 A non-chew diet means that you are not allowed to chew.
 However, you may eat normal food; you will just need to cut it into smaller pieces so that you can easily swallow it.
 At approximately three weeks after surgery, you may progress to a soft diet.
 A soft diet means nothing harder than a McDonalds hamburger.
 The doctor will let you know when you are allowed to proceed to this type of diet.